Guide to Siquijor

 Breakfast and lunch:

-Wonderland Restaurant – A hostel with a delicious breakfast and lunch menu.
+Wonderland Restaurant – Hostel with a delicious breakfast and lunch menu.

 Belle’s Beach Bar – Nice spot for breakfast or lunch right on the beach.

-CocoRico – Really good breakfast and lunch options.
+CocoRico – Very good breakfast and lunch.
 It’s on the beach, but the place is big, bare, and not the best vibes.

-Kape de Guyod – Cute coffee shop that has AC.
+Kape de Guyod – Cute coffee shop with AC.

-Jainin's Cafe – A good place if you need a place to work remote.
-Spacious and has a generator, so wifi and AC will work when the rest of town doesn’t have power.
-However, not the best food.
+Jainin's Cafe – A good place to work.
+Spacious and has a generator, so wifi and AC works when the rest of town doesn’t have power.
+Not the best food.

 Dinner:

 Aroi Makmak Thai – Really good Thai food in a lovely setting on a deck overlooking the water.
-A nicer, but still casual restaurant experience
+A nicer, but still casual restaurant.

 Dolce Amore – Delicious, authentic Italian style pizza.
-It’s a bit pricey,
+A bit pricey, but very good food.
+A fancier spot, expect a wait during high season.

 Roadside Diners – Very good local food.
 A classic go-to restaurant when you don’t know what else you feel like eating.

 Baha Ba’r – Nice place for dinner.
-Good food in a nice setting with live music and happy hour deals starting at 9pm.
+Good food in a nice setting with live music.

-Habagat Hideaway – A nice and casual spot right on the water with good local food.
+Habagat Hideaway – Nice and casual spot right on the water with good local food.

 Siquijor nightlife